basnijholt/nijho.lt/content/post/agentic-coding/index.md

 ### The Matty Story: From Midnight Idea to Working Code

-Here's the perfect example of this power: One night around midnight, I was lying in bed (slightly intoxicated) when I had an idea—I needed a way for my AI agents to communicate via Matrix.
+Here is the perfect example of this power: One night around midnight, I was lying in bed (slightly intoxicated) when I had an idea—I needed a way for my AI agents to communicate via Matrix.
 So I grabbed my iPhone, SSHed into my machine, and started building.

 One hour later, at 1 AM, I had created **[Matty](https://github.com/basnijholt/matty)**—a fully functional terminal-based Matrix client.